LouiseAdel/kConfab_CoverageStatistics_PCR-Bias_and_Concordance/README.md

 # Overall Notes
-Script development was aided by Copilot an
+Script development was conducted with support from Co-pilot and ChatGPT